slcjordan/poc/README.md

 effectively enforces dependency inversion.

-> Note that per Dave Cheney's advice on fewer, larger packages, sub-folders are not be nested very deeply (Ideally only a single layer).
+> Note that per Dave Cheney's advice on fewer, larger packages, sub-folders are not nested very deeply (Ideally only a single layer).
 And hold more, larger files than in other languages.

 Pipelining commands
 ---